 Wrongful death, as defined by Alabama Law, is a death that is caused by the wrongful act, omission, or negligence or another.
 In Alabama, the estate of the deceased person may bring a wrongful death lawsuit against the party at fault in any case that the deceased person would have been entitled to bring a personal injury suit if he or she had lived.
 A wrongful death claim is essentially a personal injury claim in which the deceased person is incapable of pursuing damages; it is therefore is taken on by the deceased person’s estate.
 Any damages recovered are paid to the heirs of the deceased.

-Alabama law differs greatly from other states in the way in which damages are awarded in a wrongful death claim.
+Known as the Homicide Act, Alabama law differs greatly from other states in the way in which damages are awarded in a wrongful death claim.
 Under Alabama law, only punitive damages may be awarded, which are intended to punish the party responsible for the death for their negligence.
 Compensatory damages cannot be recovered in a wrongful death suit, providing some measure of justice to the families of the deceased party.

 Damages in an Alabama Wrongful Death Case